VPAC/superlinux/supercomputingwithlinux.md

 **Rename**

 Rename is a command which has some variations on Linux systems depending on its origin.
-On RedHat derived systems, the rename command is part of the util-linux-ng package; to change all `*.txt` files to `*.bak`, one would use the command

-`rename .txt .bak *.txt`
+On RedHat derived systems, the rename command is part of the util-linux-ng package; to change all `*.txt` files to `*.bak`, one would use the command : `rename .txt .bak *.txt`

-However on Debian derived it is part of the Perl programming language, which would use a regular expression to conduct the same command.

-`rename 's/\.txt$/\.bak'/' *.txt`
+However on Debian derived it is part of the Perl programming language, which would use a regular expression to conduct the same command: `rename 's/\.txt$/\.bak'/' *.txt`

 **Split and CSplit**